Nitrokey/nitrokey-documentation/source/components/nitrokeys/passkey/management.rst

 nitropy
 -------

-You can use the command line tool `nitropy`_ to manage the Nitrokey Passkey:
+You can use the command line tool `nitropy <../../software/nitropy/index.html>`__ to manage the Nitrokey Passkey:

 .. code-block:: bash